 5. Optional advanced options

-In the above calculations, we have chosen a solar PV system size that produces 80% of your annual electricity consumption.
-This is the recommended size for a single-family home rooftop system.
+In the above calculations, we have chosen a solar PV system size that produces 100% of your annual electricity consumption.
 We have also assumed optimal tilt and azimuth for your system.

 If you have more precise information on these variables (for example, from a solar contractor’s bid), you can recalculate your estimated bill by entering new assumptions in the boxes below.
 Otherwise, just skip to the next section.